N0-0NE-Dev/no-fasel-scrapers/README.md

 ## Contributing

-The following is guide for creating a NoFasel Scrapper.
 Thanks for taking the time to contribute!

 #### Prerequisites